aframevr/aframe-presentation-kit/CONTENT.md

 # Virtual Reality (VR)

 Technology that simulates physical presence in interactive and realistic 3D environments

 ---

+## The Next Platform

+Will change the way we work, play, and communicate digitally across every field and industry

+---